AndrewColinMaher/AndrewColinMaher.github.io/README.md

 - Best Practices, had hightlighted that Links to cross-origin destinations are unsafe and that Adding rel="noopener" or rel="noreferrer" to all exteral links to impove serurty vulnerabilities and pissible perfomrmance issues

+- And to use rel="preload" in my Head links to sprecify its importance and level up its load times.

 ### Further Testing

 ### Known Bugs